be-net/2019/content/index.md

 # Where and when?

-BE-NET 2016 will take place at CORE (Centre for Operation Research and Econometrics) in Louvain-la-Neuve on the 15th of December (see [here](location-and-contact)).
+BeNet 2016 will take place at CORE (Centre for Operation Research and Econometrics) in Louvain-la-Neuve on the 15th of December (see [here](location-and-contact)).